lubiana/no-framework-tutorial/10-invoker.md

 Try to open [localhost:1235/](http://localhost:1235/) in your browser and check if you are getting redirected to '/hello'.

 But by now you should know that I do not like to depend on specific implementations and the call method is not defined in the psr/container interface.
-Therefore we would not be able to use that if we are ever switching to the symfony container or any other implementation.
+Therefore, we would not be able to use that if we are ever switching to the symfony container or any other implementation.

-Fortunately for us (or me) the PHP-CI container ships that function as its own class that is independent of the specific container implementation so we could use it with any container that implements the ContainerInterface.
-And best of all the class ships with its own [Interface](https://github.com/PHP-DI/Invoker/blob/master/src/InvokerInterface.php) that we could implement if we ever want to write our own implementation or we could write an adapter that uses a different class that solves the same problem.
+Fortunately for us (or me) the PHP-CI container ships that function as its own class that is independent of the specific container implementation, so we could use it with any container that implements the ContainerInterface.
+And best of all the class ships with its own [Interface](https://github.com/PHP-DI/Invoker/blob/master/src/InvokerInterface.php) that we could implement if we ever want to write our own implementation, or we could write an adapter that uses a different class that solves the same problem.

 But for now we are using the solution provided by PHP-DI.